VoltRipper

 Is the Delfast Top 3.0 street legal?

 Yes, fully — it's a genuine street-legal e-motorcycle you can register and ride on the road out of the box.
-The Onyx RCR is road-ready but technically a kit bike: it ships with lights, but you'll register it (often as a moped) to make it road-legal.
+The Onyx RCR is closer but still a kit-and-register bike: it ships with lights, but you'll add DOT equipment (signals, mirrors) and register it (often as a moped) to make it road-legal.
 If turnkey, no-hassle street-legality is your priority, the Delfast has the clear edge — check your state's rules either way.

 Why is the Onyx cheaper AND more powerful than the Delfast?